-You can call us to get a quick estimate of how much Income Support you may get varies according to your household circumstances.
-The following factors may affect how much you receive:

-if you live alone or as a couple

-- the number of dependent children or young adults you have living with you the age and income of non-dependants living with you
+You can call us to get a quick estimate of how much Income Support you may get will vary according to your household circumstances, eg: if you live alone or as a couple the number of dependent children or young adults living with you the age and income of non-dependants living with you